Mxlin05/Project-Quack/README.md

 To build a model that takes historical price data (OHLCV), technical indicators, and calendar features to predict a future price or trend.

-Disclaimer: This is an educational project.
-The stock market is extremely complex ("non-stationary") and influenced by factors (news, sentiment, high-frequency trading) not in our dataset.
-A profitable model is the "holy grail," but the primary goal here is to learn data engineering, time-series analysis, and deep learning.

-🛠️ Recommended Tools (Libraries & APIs)
 Data Acquisition: yfinance (an open-source API for Yahoo Finance data).

 Data Manipulation: pandas (for organizing data) and numpy (for numerical operations).